fastworkco/app-engineering-challenge/README.md

   <img src="https://design.fastwork.co/_nuxt/img/fw-logo-full-mono-600x100.0dfad36.png" width="600">
 </p>

-# { "developer": "Mobile Engineer" } to FastWork
+# { "developer": "Mobile Engineer (React Native)" } to FastWork

-Objective of this challenge is to evaluate your domain in **App development(React Native focus)**, that is, its organization, style and good practices with the code, creation of Restfull APIs, knowledge of the frameworks and technologies used.
+Objective of this challenge is to evaluate your domain in **Mobile application development (React Native)**, that is, its organization, style and good practices with the code, creation of application, knowledge of the frameworks and technologies used.

 ## Rules